StitchDesign/StitchSchemaKit/Sources/StitchSchemaKit/README.md

 # i.e. if the next version is 3: "./versioning.sh 3"
 ./versioning.sh <new-version-number>
 ```

-2. Our new schema version will be created by copying the current newest schema.
-The easiest way to do this is from the Mac's Finder.
-You can view these files by right clicking a file or group in Xcode > select "Show in Finder".
-3. **From the Finder** go to the `StitchSchemaKit` folder and copy files from the previous version into the new folder group.
-Rename files to the new version number.
-4. From Xcode, right-click your new version group and select “Add files to ‘Stitch’”.
-Select all newly created files and add to the folder.
-5. Again from Xcode, do a find + replace command to replace references of the old with new version (i.e.`_V2` -> `_V3`). **Make sure to restrict search to the folder location of the new version folder group.**
+3. From Xcode, do a find + replace command to replace references of the old with new version (i.e.`_V2` -> `_V3`). **Make sure to restrict search to the folder location of the new version folder group.**
     * Also do a find + replace on the old previous version.
 If V3 is the new version, replace `_V1` with `_V2`.
-6. Add new `StitchSchemaVersion`, incrementing the number.
+4. Add new `StitchSchemaVersion`, incrementing the number.
 Fix compiler warners for missing case in switch statements.
-7. Update the type aliases at the top of the SchemaVersions.swift file.
+5. Update the type aliases at the top of the SchemaVersions.swift file.
-8. The last most-recent `StitchDocument` needs to have its `Transferable` implementation removed.
+6. The last most-recent `StitchDocument` needs to have its `Transferable` implementation removed.
 Complete these steps from the old version:
     1. Remove the `Transferable` inheritance at the class definition inside the enum.
     2. Remove `transferRepresentation` requirement static property.